US: Department of Homeland Security (DHS) will be winding-down the Deferred Action for Childhood Arrivals (DACA) program

 Individuals who have already been granted DACA benefits that will expire between September 5, 2017 and March 5, 2018 should submit DACA renewals before October 5, 2017 in order to extend their benefits for an additional two years.
 Applicants who have already filed renewals should expect the benefits to be processed per the standard timeframes.

 All existing DACA approvals and associated Employment Authorization Documents (EADs) will be honored until their date of expiration.

 We recommend that eligible DACA recipients timely file extensions and all limit their international travel, regardless of whether they have an approved Advance Parole document.
 If international travel cannot be avoided, a consult with an attorney is highly recommended to discuss the risks.

 In the meantime, President Trump has advised DHS that DACA recipients continue to remain a low enforcement priority, unless they are criminals, involved in criminal activity, or members of a gang.
 The President has asked Congress to legislate the question of DACA benefits within the next six months, and has subsequently announced that he will “revisit” DACA if Congress has not acted.

-For further details regarding the travel restriction, or any other immigration matters, please contact a member of our team.
+For further details regarding the recent change in policy regarding DHS and DACA, or any other immigration matters, please contact a member of our team.